USING IRONXL

 Creating a New Project in Visual Studio

 Before using the IronXL framework, a .NET project must be created in Visual Studio.
-Any version of Visual Studio will work, however using the most recent version is recommended.
+Any version of Visual Studio will work; however, using the most recent version is recommended.
 You can create various project templates or a Windows Forms-like application, depending on your requirements.
-This tutorial will be using the Windows Forms Application for this tutorial to simplify things.
+This tutorial will be using the Windows Forms Application to simplify things.

 After choosing your project template, provide the name and location of the project.